Timesheets, Notes, Reports, and Invoices

 - Use the invoice to request payment clearly.

-- Attach the timesheet when the client wants detail or when the work needs stronger support.
+- Attach or export the timesheet when the client wants detail.

-- If using one combined document, make sure it includes real invoice structure, not just time entries.
+- If using one combined document, include real invoice details.

-A timesheet is not automatically an invoice, but a strong timesheet makes invoicing much less painful.
+A timesheet is not automatically an invoice, but it can make invoicing easier

 Related guides